 Visiting the sick

 Great merit has been attached to the act of visiting the sick.
 The Prophet (p.b.u.h) showed concern for a (Jewish) woman who’d throw waste on him whenever he passed her house.
 The day she failed to throw it, he enquired about her and came to know that she was sick.
-He tended to her through her sickness and when she recovered she instantly accepted Islam, seeing what character it develops in its followers.
+He tended to her through her sickness and when she recovered she instantly accepted Islam, seeing what character it develops in Islam’s followers.
+(Read a dua asking for health here)

 Being kind, gentle, caring and concerned